vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Go instead where there is no path and leave a trail." - Ralph Waldo Emerson
 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw

-## Mindfulness and Presence - V

-> 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
-Just breathe, and have faith that everything will work out for the best." - Anonymous
-> 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
-> 1. "Be present in all things and thankful for all things." - Maya Angelou

 ## Gratitude and Positivity - V1

 > 1. "Keep shining, because the right people will be blinded by your light." - Anonymous